Quantco/glum/README.md

 #### Active set tracking

 When penalizing with an L1-norm, it is common for many coefficients to be exactly zero.
 And, it is possible to predict during a given iteration which of those coefficients will stay zero.
 As a result, we track the "active set" consisting of all the coefficients that are either currently non-zero or likely to remain non-zero.
-We follow the outer loop active set tracking algorithm in the `newglmnet` reference (though they refer to it as "shrinkage").
-Currently, we have not yet implemented the inner loop active set tracking from that reference.
+We follow the outer loop active set tracking algorithm in the `newglmnet` reference.
+That paper refers to the same concept as "shrinkage", whereas the `glmnet` reference calls this the "active set".
+Currently, we have not yet implemented the inner loop active set tracking from the `newglmnet` reference.

-#### Gauss-Newton Approximation
+#### Hessian approximation.

+Depending on the distribution and link functions, we may not use the true Hessian.
+There are two potentially useful approximations:

-The optimization algorithm used here is a type of Gauss-Newton method where the Hessian is approximated as the outer product of the gradient (https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm).
-The same approximation can be inspired via arguments relating to the Fisher information matrix (https://en.wikipedia.org/wiki/Information_matrix_test).
-For canonical link functions, the Hessian and gradient outer product should be exactly equal.
-The gradient outer product can be particularly valuable for non-canonical link functions because the gradient outer product (`J.T @ J`) is guaranteed to be symmetric and positive definite whereas the true Hessian is not.
-Some interesting discussion and further links to literature on why the Gauss-Newton matrix can even outperform the true Hessian in some optimization problems: https://math.stackexchange.com/questions/2733257/approximation-of-hessian-jtj-for-general-non-linear-optimization-problems
+1. The Gauss-Newton approximation: (https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) Some interesting discussion and further links to literature on why the Gauss-Newton matrix can even outperform the true Hessian in some optimization problems: https://math.stackexchange.com/questions/2733257/approximation-of-hessian-jtj-for-general-non-linear-optimization-problems

-An alternate derivation of this same approximation can be motivated by the Fisher information matrix.
+2. The Fisher information matrix.
 See [this discussion for an explanation of the BHHH algorithm.](https://github.com/Quantco/glm_benchmarks/pull/156#discussion_r434746239)

 #### Approximate Hessian updating